mxguardian/Email-Address-Classify/tools/README.md

 - prepare\_dict

-    Reads a list of email addresses from /tmp/dict.txt and splits it into /tmp/dict\_learn.txt and /tmp/dict\_test.txt.
+    Reads a list of valid email addresses from /tmp/dict.txt and splits it into /tmp/dict\_learn.txt and /tmp/dict\_test.txt.
+The input file can contain full email addresses or just the local part.
+The domain part is ignored.

 - calc\_freq